dpwolfe/otucha/README.md

 A cross-platform OpenGL program in C++.
 Builds and runs natively on Windows, OSX and Linux.
 Runs in Chrome, Firefox and Safari when built with Emscripten.

 ### In Progress
-- Increasing code coverage using the OpenGL and GLEW mocks
+- Increasing code coverage using the custom OpenGL and GLEW mock lib

 ### Developer Setup
 1. Install the following, paying careful attention to any platform specific instructions: